Ōkārito: History

-Māori occupation and seasonal harvesting in area began over 600 years ago.
+Māori occupation and seasonal harvesting in the area began over 600 years ago.

 The Ōkārito historic gold mining settlement is home to Donovan's Store, the oldest known building on the West Coast, and the Ōkārito Memorial Obelisk, a heritage listed obelisk.
 The obelisk commemorates the 1860 purchase of Westland from local Maori, as well as the date that Abel Tasman and James Cook sailed by, on 13 December 1642 and 23 March 1770 respectively.

 Originally a gold mining township, the population reached over 1,500 in 1866.
 It is now permanent home to only about 30 residents; among them the late Booker Prize-winning writer Keri Hulme and landscape photographer Andris Apse.

 Bird watching, eco-tours and kayak tours of the lagoon are available, and there are a number of local walking tracks.

 In 1909 the bones of a whale beached in 1908, 6 mi north of the settlement were taken to Canterbury Museum and displayed and called the Okarito Whale.